VitalikM95/React-App-2/README.md

 ### Prerequisites

-Make sure you have Node.js and npm installed on your local machine.
+Make sure you have Docker and Docker Compose installed on your local machine.

 ### Installation